Become a Guide Runner

 - Undertake a DBS check

-- Undertake safeguarding training (Educare Safeguarding Adults in Sport – details of how to book this course are provided as part of the Sight Loss Awareness and Guide Running workshop booking)
+- Undertake the mandatory Safeguarding (Educare Safeguarding Adults in Sport) and First Aid training– details of how to book these courses are provided as part of the Sight Loss Awareness and Guide Running workshop booking.

 Licensed guide runners can join our national database Find a Guide at FindaGuide.co.uk